elysiajs/documentation/docs/essential/scope.md

 ### Encapsulation

-It is important to note that the scoped instance, just like `guard`, the instance will inherit the previous events from the main instance but not expose those registered in the scope.
+It is important to note that the scoped instance, just like `guard`, will inherit the previous events from the main instance but not expose those registered in the scope.

 ```typescript
 import { Elysia } from 'elysia'